chistopher/LAOG/README.md

 Quick information for one specific graph can be obtained with the ``print_info.py`` script.
 First argument is a ``.dot`` file.
-If an optional second argument is supplied, the script generates pdf, cdf, and ccdf of degree distribution of the input graph.
+If an optional second argument is supplied, the script generates PDF, CDF, and CCDF for the degree distribution of the input graph.
 The files share the base name with the supplied ``.dot`` and append ``_[pdf|cdf|ccdf].pdf``.
 Uncomment two lines in the script to compute diameter and clustering.
 This has a high performance impact and becomes nearly intractable for n>10k.